charlotte-ngs/charlotte-ngs.github.io/_posts/2015-01-06-BashCommandLineArgs.md

 1. `getopt` which seams to be a `C` library
 2. `getopts` which is a bash builtin function

 Without comparing the two options and without any arguments, I found the second option to be easier.
-In what follows I am using an example script shown at http://tuxtweaks.com/2014/05/bash-getopts for a script that is used to start an R-script to retrieve data from a database and to do some plots.
+In what follows I am using the approach shown in an [example script](http://tuxtweaks.com/2014/05/bash-getopts) for parsing command line arguments with getopts in one of my scripts that is used to start an R-script (not shown here) to retrieve data from a database and to do some plots.

 ## Own Example